-- All incarcerated services will require monthly (30 day) authorizations approved by a member of the Utilization Management (UM) Team. - Incarcerated services are based on the consumer's medical necessity for SUD services and acknowledgement of the fact that not all ASAM LOCs can be provided in this setting.
-The SUD treatment provider will assess the consumer when the consumer presents for - The SOD treatment provider will assess the consumer when the consumer presents for services and begin the process of developing a treatment plan for post-incarceration.
+- All incarcerated services will require monthly (30 day) authorizations approved by a member of the Utilization Management (UM) Team. - Incarcerated services are based on the consumer's medical necessity for SUD services and acknowledgement of the fact that not all ASAM LOCs can be provided in this setting. - The SUD treatment provider will assess the consumer when the consumer presents for services and begin the process of developing a treatment plan for post-incarceration.